TOYON MULTILINGUAL LITERARY MAGAZINE

 SUBMISSION GUIDELINES

-Toyon welcomes work in Spanish and English, and in translation from any other language.
+Toyon welcomes work in English, Spanish, and in translation from any other language.
 All writers and artists are welcome.
 Our editorial team is made up of undergraduate students.
 We read submissions in October, November, and December only.
 We are open to submissions year-round, but please expect a response time of 3-16 months.
 We ask that writers and artists submit in only one genre each annual cycle, ending on September 30.

 Have questions?
 Check the FAQ.